 Night Wanderings Through Heidelberg Christmas Markets

 After spending a few hours wandering around Heidelberg Castle, dinner time was approaching and we couldn’t wait to get down to the markets for some hot wine and food.
 There were five to choose from, so we had plenty of options!

 Just below the castle, the market at Karlsplatz is the largest and features a huge skating rink and some great views of the majestic castle above.
 This was our favorite!

 Once we had some food in our bellies and warm glühwein to sip on, we wandered across the river to take in the views from the other side.

 We’ve been wanting to stay in a pub for a while.
-So when we read that we could check that off our list while staying in Heidelberg, we didn’t hesitate to book a room at Kulturbrauerei.
+So when we read that we could check that off our list while staying in Heidelberg, we didn’t hesitate to book a room at Heidelberger Kulturbrauerei.

 Not only did we have delicious food and beer right next to us, but we were also central to all of the main activities in Heidelberg – including our beloved markets.
-Staying at the brewery really made our trip.
+Staying at the Heidelberger Kulturbrauerei really made our trip.
 Plus, our room was really cozy and the staff was great to work with.
 We’d highly recommend it!